 In 1976, the Cougars first football season in the Southwest Conference, the Coogs & Horns met for the third time ever.
 The Coogs put a beating on the Longhorns that they have yet to forget 30-0 (a.k.a.the “Dad’s Day Massacre”) in front of the largest crowd to assemble in Memorial Stadium at that time.
 That victory ended the Longhorns’ famed winning streak, and the embarrassment also signaled the end of legendary UT Coach Darryl K. Royal’s career.
 After that victory, the Cougar Hand Sign became firmly entrenched.

-Important Note: Only one hand is to be held aloft when making the Cougar Hand Sign, and always with the right hand.
+Important Note: The Cougar Hand Sign is to be made with the right hand.

-Head Football Coach Jack Pardee, Heisman Trophy Winning Quarterback Andre Ware and former Quarterback David Dacus felt the University lacked a symbol for the football team.
+Head Football Coach Jack Pardee, Heisman Trophy-winning quarterback Andre Ware and former quarterback David Dacus felt the University lacked a symbol for the football team.
 An oil field siren was chosen to represent the University’s ties to the petroleum industry and the “air-raid” style of offense at the time.
-A group of students, all members of Sigma Chi Fraternity, manned a manual crank siren that sounded after each score.
+A group of students, all members of the Sigma Chi Fraternity, manned a manual crank siren that sounded after each score.
 In the summer of 1991, David Carl Blazek, a staunch supporter of the University and member of Sigma Chi Fraternity, passed away.
 His death was a blow to the original men who ran the siren.
 They named the siren “The Blaze” in honor of their fallen brother.
-In the of Fall 1991, through the efforts of the “H” Association, the Taxi Squad, Pleas Doyle and the Hruska Family, the purchase of a new siren was complete.
+In the fall of 1991, through the efforts of the “H” Association, the Taxi Squad, Pleas Doyle and the Hruska Family, the purchase of a new siren was complete.
 However, the siren did not arrive until the day before Homecoming.
 To this day, every time that The Blaze is sounded, the University hears the voice of David Carl Blazek.

 Cougar Red Friday